IMAGINEERING

 At Disney’s Art of Animation Resort in Florida, landmarks from the town, its desert valley environment, and main characters from Cars serve as decorations for three hotel buildings and the courtyard between them.
 The Cadillac Range and other mountains from the movie are painted on the building walls.

 Cars Land in California is one of the most immersive theme park lands ever built.
-It’s home to attractions, restaurants, and shops—and a streetscape that’s so engaging that guests enjoy standing around taking it all in.
+It’s home to attractions, restaurants, and shops — and a streetscape that’s so engaging that guests enjoy standing around, just to take it all in.
 The mountains look real, especially at night when it’s harder to judge size and distance.

 Cars area at Disney’s Art of Animation Resort